hoodieman0/university-projects/CSCI-3331/README.md

 ---
 # Overview
 This repository is a showcase of the projects done in the author's Digital Systems class in Fall 2022.
 It uses the Arduino Uno and related components.
+The Arduino 1.8.19 IDE was used to create the code files.
 The Graphics lab uses an online Arduino simulator whose name is unknown.
-Each directory has the runnable ino files and associated hardware diagrams for the Uno.
+Each directory has the runnable .ino files and associated hardware diagrams for the Uno.
 For programs with a button, a debounce checker was added due to a buggy button.

 ## Button Toggle
 A simple program that lights up an LED if the button is pressed.